abacusorg/AbacusSummit/docs/compaso.rst

 which has lower variance than the nearest neighbor method of FOF and imposes a physical smoothing scale.

-.. note:: The terms *groups* and *halos* have specific meanings in Abacus.
+.. note:: In Abacus, L0 groups are large, "fluffy" sets of particles
-        Groups are clusters of particles at any level of group finding (L0/L1/L2).
-Halos are L1 groups (although sometimes we do use "halos" to refer to another level, in which case we say *L0 halos* or *L2 halos*).
+          that typically encompass several L1 groups.
+L1 groups correspond to classical "halos".
+L2 groups correspond to "halo cores" or perhaps "subhalos".

 We stress that all L1/L2 finding and all halo statistics are based solely on the particles in the L0 halo.

 Third, within each L0 halo, we construct L1 halos by a competitive spherical overdensity algorithm.
 We begin by selecting the particle